 life experiences, should retrospectively see more examples of God’s

 methods of guidance within their lives.
 But

 even younger people should still be able to

 does nor matter whether you are an atheist, God will still

 try to guide you, out of his love for you.
 And when you accept that he

 may have guided you in the past, you can then look to his valuable

 guidance to assist you in your day-to-day life and beyond.
 In fact, we committed

-Christians should confidently ask for his guidance when faced with complex
+Christians should confidently ask for his guidance when faced with any complex

-and/ or important decisions.
+and/ or important decision.
 The final heading in this article relates

 to how we can actually seek and then trust God’s guidance.